Search Engine Optimisation (SEO) has long been the backbone of online visibility. At its heart lies a simple yet crucial component: keywords

 Review the content on competitor websites who rank well in your industry.

-While you shouldn’t copy their content, you can gain insights into the long-tail phrases they’re targeting, which can inspire your own research and SEO strategy.
+While you shouldn’t copy their content, you can gain insights into the specific long tail keywords and-tail phrases they’re targeting, which can inspire your own long tail keyword research and SEO strategy.

 Not sure where to start?
 Get in touch with our Brisbane SEO experts who do this every day for some of the biggest brands in Australia!